equivalent/equivalent.github.io/_posts/article/2022-01-15-order-attachments-in-rails-activestorage-has_many_attached.md

 ```

-Now if you use some JavaScript solution (e.g drag and drop sort) that will send you the Array of ids to your backend
+If you use some JavaScript solution (e.g drag and drop sort) that will send  an Array of ids to your backend then
 this is all you need.
 Just update your controller to allow our new `#ordered_picture_ids` property in `params`

 ```ruby